tioui/Eiffel_Game2/README.md

 ***

 * Save and quit the text editor.
-* Use the EiffelStudio-SDL application to use the library.
+* Now, when you launch estudio, change the ISE_PLATFORM environment variable from macosx-x86-64 to macosx-x86-64-SDL.
-* Create a project and add the Eiffel_game_lib library (".ecf") file in the project (You can use the EIF_GAME_LIB environment variable).
+* Create a project and add the libraries you need (".ecf" file) in the project.(You can use the EIFFEL_LIBRARY environment variable to add those libraries.
+For example: $EIFFEL_LIBRARY/contrib/library/game/game_core_lib/game_core_lib.ecf .
 * Note that the spec that we create has no precompile library.
 It will be necessary to remove the default Precompile library in the project.